eaxrdi/manmshuk/README.md

--  Hi, I’m @manmshuk
+Hi, I’m @manmshuk

-This is me trying to flex that I can indeed learn stuff on my own!
+_And this is me trying to flex that I can indeed learn stuff on my own!_

 <!---